 I've had a brief look, as an example I only found the dummy/test repo of the author from that it's not entirely clear how readable and understandable are real-world jenkins config files and consequently how useful is it to have changes show up in CR.
 However, if gerrit changes published for every commit do not turn out to be useful, these can be disabled later, independently of the git repo itself.

-#7 Updated by Roland Schulz almost 5 years ago
+#7 Updated by Roland Schulz about 5 years ago

 It is now fully functioning.
 The changes now show up in gerrit: https://gerrit.gromacs.org/#/q/project:jenkins+is:merged .
 So far the xml configs of plugins isn't pushed yet.

-#8 Updated by Teemu Murtola almost 5 years ago
+#8 Updated by Teemu Murtola about 5 years ago

 - Category set to Jenkins